JChan2424/finalProject/README.md

     - songName: Name of the song.
 Make sure that spaces are properly encoded in the URL
     - fullCombo: Whether or not to search for songs with a full-combo.
 This should be either `"true"` or `"false"`.
 It should be true if you're looking for songs with a full combo and false for songs without a full combo.

+## Reccomendations for Integrating the API
+- If you're pulling from this repository, the API logic is contained in the controllers folder.
+- You will require your own database connection.
+This web app was developed using MongoDB as its database.

+## Acknowledgements
+- Thank you to Jordan Miller for providing resources and tutorials on Express, AJV, Mongo/Mongoose, and React in order to develop this project.
+- Thank you as well to MDN Web Docs, W3 Schools, Mongoose, React.dev

+  ________
+  This project is entirely fanmade, and has no association with SEGA, Craft Egg, Colorful Palette or Crypton Future Media.
+All screenshots are taken from in-game, and belong to their respective copyright holders.